muehlefeldt/unity-machine-learning/docs/run-log.md

 ## 1171
 * No door.
 Changed the reward function.
 But it is shit, isnt it?

+## 1172
+* Do not use distance to target as reward part.

 * Next: Introduce the decoy.
 * Think about the staged process again!